 Since DrK is a cache-based timing channel attack, it is not free from the noise of the channel.
 On determining page mapping status and executable status, we used the minimum cycle observed when probing the pages as the threshold.
-However, occasionally, we observed measurement errors possibly due to hardware characteristics (e.g., cache coherence traffic and cache conflict).
+However, occasionally, we observed measurement errors, possibly due to hardware characteristics (e.g., cache coherence traffic and cache conflict).

 We minimized such measurement errors by probing a certain address multiple times.
 Table 5 shows how the accuracy changes by the number of iterations.
-On the iteration 2, 239 mapped pages were detected as unmapped, among 3,072 pages in the scanned area (92.22% of accuracy).
-However, as the number of iterations increased such as 5, 20, and 50, the number of mis-detected pages was drastically reduced, 70, 18, and 8, respectively.
+With 2 iterations, 239 mapped pages were detected as unmapped, among 3,072 pages in the scanned area (92.22% of accuracy).
+However, as the number of iterations increased to 5, 20, and 50, the number of mis-detected pages was drastically reduced, 70, 18, and 8, respectively.
 Finally, probing with 100 iteration, the accuracy reached 100%.

 Note that the number of iterations to achieve the perfect accuracy depends on the environment, such as processor generation or software settings for generating interrupts that is asynchronously handled in TSX.
-For example, unlike Haswell that needed 100 iterations to get the 100% accuracy on Linux, Skylake only required 10 iterations to achieve the perfect accuracy (see the second row on Table 4).
-For the virtualized environment, the measured accuracy is slightly lower than the bare-metal running with the same number (at 100) of iterations (100% vs 99.95%).
-However, still, we can manage the noise by increasing the number of iterations: e.g., 500 iterations achieved 99.99%-100% accuracy.
+For example, unlike Haswell that needed 100 iterations to get the 100% accuracy on Linux, Skylake only required 20 iterations to achieve perfect accuracy (see the second row on Table 4).
+For the virtualized environment, the measured accuracy is slightly lower than running bare-metal with the same number (100) of iterations (100% vs 99.98%).
+However, still, we can manage the noise by increasing the number of iterations: e.g., 500 iterations achieved 100% accuracy.

 Dynamic frequency scaling (i.e., Intel Speed Step or Intel Turbo Boost) also affects the timings.
-Since we use the number of clock cycles (using rdtscp) to measure timing, a change in the clock frequency would affect the timing measurements [31, §17.14].
+Since we use the number of clock cycles (using rdtscp) to measure timing, a change in the clock frequency would affect the timing measurements [30, §17.14].

-We solved this problem by making the processor busy.
-We empirically observed that running two dummy loops consuming 100% of CPU time was enough to maximize the processor clock rate, and achieved the perfect accuracy in this condition.
+We solved this problem by keeping the processor busy.
+We empirically observed that running two dummy loops consuming 100% CPU time was enough to maximize the processor clock rate, and achieve perfect accuracy.
 This also implies that the DrK attack works well with processors with high workload; i.e., when the processor runs jobs other than the attacks.